9seconds/isitbullshit/README.rst

 ``isitbullshit`` is small and funny library which is intended to be used like lightweight schema verification for JSONs but basically it could be used as a schema validator for every generic Python structure: dict, list, tuple etc. It is written to be pretty much Pythonic in a good sense: easy to use and very clean syntax but powerful enough to clean your needs.
 But mostly for verification of incoming JSONs.
-Actually it is really stable and I am using it in a several production projects, this is an excerpt because I really got tired from wheel reinventions.
+Actually it is really stable and I am using it in several production projects, this is an excerpt because I really got tired of reinventing the wheel.

 Yes, this is a wheel reinvention also but probably you will like it.
 Let me show the code.